OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 ### Employing Custom Request Headers for AJAX/API

 Both the synchronizer token and the double-submit cookie are used to prevent forgery of form data, but they can be tricky to implement and degrade usability.
 Many modern web applications do not use `<form>` tags to submit data.
 A user-friendly defense that is particularly well suited for AJAX or API endpoints is the use of a **custom request header**.
 No token is needed for this approach.
+> **Caveat:**
+Should a browser bug allow custom HTTP headers, it could compromise your security.
+Although unlikely, it is prudent to consider this in your threat model.
+Implementing CSRF tokens adds additional layer of defence and gives developers more control over security of the application.

 In this pattern, the client appends a custom header to requests that require CSRF protection.
 The header can be any arbitrary key-value pair, as long as it does not conflict with existing headers.